 - Member for

-Spectators might soon be seeing advertisements alongside events at local athletic fields.
-A proposed ordinance that would allow advertising at the Red Wing Athletic Field, A.P.
-Anderson Park and fields at Red Wing High School and Twin Bluff Middle School is back before the Red Wing City Council.
-The ordinance would allow temporary advertisements that are put up and taken down the day of an event and are attached to an existing structure such as a building, fence or scoreboard.
+Advertisements might soon be coming to athletic fields and parks in Red Wing.
+City Council approved Monday a change to the city zoning ordinance that would allow advertising at the Red Wing Athletic Field, A.P.
+Anderson Park and fields at Red Wing High School and Twin Bluff Middle School.
+The ordinance would allow temporary advertisements, including banners and signs, attached to existing structures such as buildings, fences or scoreboards.